Aloo Kofta Curry / Stuffed Potato Kofta (Veg And Non-Veg Version)

-- Season the potatoes with little salt and chilli powder.
+Season the potatoes with little salt, black pepper powder and chilli powder.

-- Shape it like koftas, dipped them in a thin slurry of cornstarch and then rolled them in bread crumbs and deep-fried them in hot oil.
+Shape it like koftas, dip them in a thin slurry of cornstarch and then roll them in bread crumbs.
+Freeze the kofta balls for 30 minutes.
+Take it out and deep-fried them in hot oil.
 Drained them on a tissue paper.

-- Just before serving , dunked the potatoes kofta in the gravy, simmer for a minute or two and serve immediately.
+Just before serving ,dunk the potatoes kofta in the gravy, simmer for a minute or two and serve immediately.

 Fish & Seafood lovers : can stuff the potatoes with scraped fish and minced shrimps.

 Meat fanatics : can make it more savoury by stuffing the potatoes with minced meat or keema.

 Veggie bellies : other than mawa and paneer, mashed or minced peas, or grated carrots, minced soya chunks, minced cauliflowers will equally goes well with this recipe.